Research Grant Application

 - Research proposal (in PDF or MS Word format)

-- A current copy of your organization's IRS Section 501(c)(3) exemption letter (Does not apply to internal TWU applications).
+- A current copy of your organization's IRS Section 501(c)(3) or tax exemption letter (does not apply to internal TWU applications).

 You will receive a confirmation email upon receipt of your application, and a formal response will be sent via email within 2-4 weeks of submission.
-Grant awardees will be asked to submit an interim report about half way through the grant funded period detailing their progress on their research and a list of expenditures to-date and a then submit a final report.
-Grant recipients may be asked to come to a national conference sponsored by the Woodcock Institute to present their research findings.
+Grant awardees will be asked to submit an interim report detailing their progress on their research and a list of expenditures to-date and a then submit a final report.

 Using the WJ IV Cognitive, Oral Language, and Achievement Tests in Research